deeri1x/public-instructions/drill-generics-grab-bag.md

 This one's kinda all over the place, hence the name.
 You'll be using generics, though - that's for sure.
 And chickens.

+## Skills Covered

+Show you can...

+- [ ] implement `equals` and `hashChode`.
+- [ ] make a class implement a single Java interface?
+- [ ] convert a class that doesn't use generics into one that does.
+- [ ] create objects from classes that use generics.
+- [ ] iterate through an array.

 ## Instructions